I. But who is this book for, really?

 This book is for you.

 This book is for anyone who has ever wanted to learn to program.
 You might've attempted it before.
 You might not have.
-You might've read some very dry books on programming and been turned off it, but now you're back here.
+You might've read some very dry books on programming and been turned off programming altogether, but now you're back here.
 I'm glad you're still with us.
 Thanks for giving us all another shot.

 If the extent of your programming experience is using functions like